How to Care for Our Jewelry

 BREAKING NEWS! -- More and more, we get reports of hand sanitizer use damaging jewelry.
 Some large manufacturers have been forced to stop production due to gurantee abuse and those remaining are even voiding their warranties when hand sanitizer use is involved.
 High level problem areas include medical facilities, doctors offices, schools, and day care facilities.
 Best advice is to remove ANY jewelry before hand sanitizer use.
+As a matter of fact, we recommend that you don't get any jewelry wet.
+You don't always know whats in the wet.

 Fashion jewelry should be worn for special occasions.
 Fashion jewelry is the last thing that you put on before you leave the house and the first thing you take off when you come home.
 Your jewelry will then last a very long time and it will always look nice.